How Long Does a Divorce Take in Australia?

 Before applying for a divorce, you and your spouse must have been separated for at least 12 months and 1 day.

-If a date of separation cannot be agreed upon, the Court will make a judgment based on relevant factors, such as when you stopped sharing a bedroom, having a sexual relationship, separating finances, notifying government agencies, or informing friends and family.
+Where there is a disagreement about the date of separation, the Court will assess relevant factors, such as when you stopped sharing a bedroom, separated finances, notified Centrelink or the ATO, or informed friends and family.

-If your marriage lasted less than two years, you can still apply for divorce.
+If your marriage lasted less than two years, you can still apply for a divorce.
+As of 10 June 2025, the requirement to attend counselling and file a counselling certificate no longer applies.

 Filing for Divorce in Australia

-- Either you or your spouse is an Australian citizen or resident who regards Australia as a permanent home.
+- One of you is an Australian citizen, resident, or regards Australia as your permanent home

 Learn more about divorce applications while living overseas here.